louis-dotfiles/neovim/User_manual.md

 # User Manual

-Some "getting" started tips and advice whil using this configuration.
+This is a collection of "getting" started tips for this configuration.

-There are no earthshattering changes that will significantly alter your regular usage of Neovim.
-The new features are discrete and mostly "opt in".
+There are no earthshattering changes that will significantly compromise a vanilla user experience.
+One exception is that `netrw`, the default file browser, has been replaced with a plugin.
+So you should use `<Space>e`, or `:NvimTreeOpen` to open the new file explorer now.

 ## General "discovery" advice

 You can have a look at the [keybindings overview](##keybindings-overview) below to get a taste of what new keybindings are available.

-Spending some time to read the `which-key` hints when you start typing keybindings should also help you learn the keybindings faster.

-The keybinds should all have some semantic meaning, so leaning them should not be too hard. e.g. `<Leader>ff` to "Find Files".
+Spending some time reading the `which-key` hints when you start typing keybindings should also help you learn the keybindings faster.
+The keybinds should all have some semantic meaning, so leaning them should not be too hard. e.g. `<Space>ff` to "Find Files".

-If you want to find a mapping based on some keyword you can also use `:Telescope keymaps` or `<Leader>fk` to "Find Keymaps" (starting to get the idea yet?).
+If you want to find a mapping based on some keyword you can also use `:Telescope keymaps` or `<Space>fk` to "Find Keymaps" (starting to get the idea yet?).

 In the end, you will have to learn by actually using the configuration.
 Such is the essence of Vim me thinks.

 Being a Neovim user means you will tinker with the configuration sooner rather than later.
 Once you feel like doing so, pay a visit to the [CONTRIBUTING.md documentation](./CONTRIBUTING.md) to learn more about the configuration.

+## The main features

+### Telescope

+It will considerably improve your workflow.
+Allowing you to easily search, find, and preview just about anything.

+### Harpoon

+You can now bookmark the handful of files you are currently spending time on, and quickly switch between them.
+This is much more handy than browsing through a tabline.

+### LSP support

+This is a "passive" feature, that doesn't require any adaptation from you.
+It provides completion for the main languages I use, but you can easily add some more.

 ## Keybindings overview